Sweetener (album): Singles

-The album's lead single, "No Tears Left to Cry", was released on April 20, 2018, alongside its music video.
+"No Tears Left to Cry" was released on April 20, 2018 as the lead single from the album.
+The accompanying music video, directed by Meyers, followed on the same day.
 The track debuted at number three on the US Billboard Hot 100, becoming Grande's ninth Hot 100 top-ten and sixth to debut in the top-ten, tying Grande with Lady Gaga and Rihanna in sixth among acts with the most top 10 debuts on the chart.
 The single made Grande the first artist in the chart's 60-year history to debut in the top 10 with a lead single from each of her first four albums.
-The song also topped the Mainstream Top 40 chart in July 2018, reached number one in nine countries and top-ten in twenty others.
-It was later certified sextuple Platinum by the RIAA, for earning over six million units in the United States.
+The song also topped the Mainstream Top 40 chart in July 2018, reaching number one in nine countries.
+(Note: Number one chart positions for Australia, Estonia, Hungary, Iceland, Ireland, Israel, Malaysia, Norway, and Singapore) It was later certified sextuple Platinum by the Recording Industry Association of America (RIAA), for earning over six million units in the United States.
+"The Light Is Coming", featuring Nicki Minaj, was released on June 20, along with the pre-order of the album as the only promotional single.
+It was co-written and produced by Williams, while Meyers handled the music video's direction.
+The song peaked at number 89 on the US Billboard, following the release of the parent album.

-"God Is a Woman" was released as the albums second official single on July 13, 2018, with its music video premiering 12 hours after the song's release.
+The second single, "God Is a Woman", was released on July 13, with its music video premiering 12 hours after the song's release.
+Meyers directed the song's music video, featuring 45 separate set-ups within its four-minute runtime.
 The single debuted at number eleven on the Billboard Hot 100 and peaked at number eight, making it Grande's tenth top-ten song on the chart and placing her as the twelfth overall artist and seventh female artist with the most Hot 100 top-tens in the 2010s decade.
 The song also became Grande's second single to top the US Mainstream Top 40 airplay chart from Sweetener, and third overall.
 It was later certified quadruple Platinum by the RIAA, for earning over four million units in the United States.

-"Breathin" was released to US contemporary hit radio as the third and final single from the album on September 18, 2018.
-The song debuted at number 22 on the Billboard Hot 100, and later peaked at number 12.
-Its music video, directed by Hannah Lux Davis premiered on November 7, 2018, on her YouTube account.
+"Breathin" was released to US contemporary hit radio as the third and final single from the album on September 18.
+The song debuted at number 22 on the US Billboard Hot 100, later peaking at number 12.
+Its music video, directed by American film director Hannah Lux Davis, premiered on November 7.

-Promotional single

-"The Light Is Coming", featuring Nicki Minaj, was released on June 20, 2018, along with the pre-order of the album as the only promotional single from the record.
-The song debuted at number 95 on the Billboard Hot 100 and later peaked at number 89, following the release of the parent album.